-During the 2021-2022 academic year, University of Nebraska at Omaha handed out 18 bachelor's degrees in natural resources & conservation.
-This is a decrease of 28% over the previous year when 25 degrees were handed out.
+During the most recent reporting year, University of Nebraska at Omaha handed out 27 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |